-When Lauren Koath was graduated from Franciscan University with a degree in theology and catechetics, she returned to Texas and became a parish youth minister.
+When Lauren Koath graduated from Franciscan University with a degree in theology and catechetics, she returned to Texas and became a parish youth minister.
 But God had different plans for her.

 “I felt Him calling me to work with inner city teens,” she said.
 “I realized I had a heart for young people who didn’t know Jesus.”